dajanaaruci/Data-Engineering-Project-/Exercise 1 Spotify Songs /README.md

 ## Data Card

-You can find the dataset on Kaggle: https://www.kaggle.com/datasets/bwandowando/spotify-songs-with-attributes-and-lyrics.
+You can find the dataset on Kaggle: [Spotify Songs](https://www.kaggle.com/datasets/bwandowando/spotify-songs-with-attributes-and-lyrics)

 We refer to the raw dataset as the Bronze Layer, representing the initial unprocessed data before any cleaning or transformation.